 Pre-Requisites: (ICS 101 Or ICS 102 Or ICS 103 Or ICS 104) And (PHYS 213 Or PHYS 204 Or PHYS 212 Or PHYS 201)

-Students are required to spend one summer working in industry prior to the term in which they expect to graduate.
+Students are required to spend 8 weeks working in industry or in a research lab prior to the term in which they expect to graduate.
 Students are required to submit a report and make a presentation on their summer training experience and the knowledge gained.
-The student may also do his summer training by doing research and other academic activities.

 Pre-Requisites: ENGL 214